-Building Bright Futures grew from an early childhood working group in 1992 that included public school pre-kindergarten programs, Parent-Child Centers, Early Head Start, Head Start and private early childhood providers trying to align services and programs in each of the 12 Agency of Human Services districts.
+Building Bright Futures grew from an early childhood working group in 1992 that included public school prekindergarten programs, Parent-Child Centers, Early Head Start, Head Start, and private early childhood providers trying to align services and programs in each of the 12 Agency of Human Services districts.
 The BBF State Advisory Council and 12 Regional Councils were established in June 2006 through Executive Order to advise the Governor on early childhood well-being.

-Stay up to date on News + Events.
+Stay up to date on news + events.

-Please check your email for a confirmation email.
+Please check your inbox for a confirmation email.